BuddyForms/BuddyForms/readme.txt

 7. Form Submissions in the admin backend

 == Changelog ==

+= 2.1.6.8 - 29.
+April 2018
+* Fixed an issue with the upload form element "No image displayed in the admin edit screen"
+* Change submit button text to upload in process during upload
+* Fixed the upload label. slug was used.
+* Added a filter for allow add-ons display the value in the column of the submission list
+* show the thumbnail of the uploaded files in the view and edit submision pages
+* Change the loader of garlic library to first check if the html tag exist in the dom.
+* Added jQuery identifier instead of $ to avoid error
+* Make trials working.
+Tehre was an issue with the trial activation.

 = 2.1.6.7 - 16.
 April 2018
 * Added a display none important as css to the id bf_honeypot.
 The bf_honeypot form element does have a style attribute display: none but for some reason some customer reported in the support that the field was visible.